 Friday the 13th

 A group of summer camp counselors arrives at Camp Crystal Lake—including a young Kevin Bacon—years after it’s been closed because of a series of unsolved murders.
 Nevertheless, the counselors work to hopefully reopen the camp, but the killer returns and starts stalking his victims one by one.
-Friday the 13th may not have aged well in some ways, but it was part of the original popularity of slasher flicks, and we’d bet you’ll still jump at some of the surprise twists, including a quick appearance from Jason.
+Friday the 13th may not have aged well in some ways, but it was part of the original popularity of slasher flicks, and we bet you’ll still jump at some of the surprise twists.

 Given how many scary flicks there are, it seems as though there’s a similar formula to follow: girl gets scared, girl runs upstairs, girl meets an untimely fate.
 That knowing sarcasm is at the heart of this ’90s film, where all of the characters seem to be one step ahead of the typical slasher tropes they’ve learned from watching scary movies.
 And yet, the masked killer in Scream knows all the familiar storylines too, making for a script that brings wit and originality to the genre.